 These changes may become more noticeable once you reach menopause.
 That said, any looseness or weakness is slight.
 You won’t wake up one day with an extremely different elasticity.

 It’s natural for your vagina to change after a vaginal delivery.
 After all, your vaginal muscles must stretch to create an opening large enough for the baby to pass through the birth canal and out of your vagina’s entrance.

 After your baby is born, you may notice that your vagina feels slightly looser than its usual form.
 That’s completely normal.
 Your vagina should start to snap back a few days after giving birth, although it may not return to its original shape completely.

-If you’ve had multiple childbirths, your vaginal muscles are more likely to lose a little bit of elasticity.
-If you’re uncomfortable with this, there are exercises you can do to strengthen your vaginal floor muscles before, during, and after pregnancy.
+If you’ve had multiple childbirths, your vaginal muscles are more likely to lose a little elasticity.
+If you’re uncomfortable with this, there are exercises to strengthen your vaginal floor muscles before, during, and after pregnancy.